bnayagrawal/BakingApp/README.md

 * View binding using ButterKnife https://github.com/JakeWharton/butterknife
 * RecyclerView animations by https://github.com/wasabeef/recyclerview-animators
 * ExoPlayer for playing video https://github.com/google/ExoPlayer
+* Some vector icons used in this app is downloaded from https://flaticons.com [Many thanks to the designers]

 To companies (I am for hire).
 This app features or uses the following components of android
 --------------------------------------------------------------------------------------------